 Always have them give you a full breakdown to understand how your budget will be allocated.
 Another good indicator of the contractor’s honesty is if they have suggested a contingency budget, usually around 10% of the total project.
 An experienced contractor knows that every construction project has surprises, so allocating a contingency budget is the most responsible way to go about your remodel.

 Once you have finished interviewing and comparing the potential contractors for your home remodeling project, it is time to decide.
 Remember that every project requires precise planning, creative design, and effective construction.
-Hiring the ideal contractor in Los Angeles is not an easy task, but our team at Levi Construction is ready to ensure your home rebuild project is an utter success.
+Hiring the ideal contractor in Los Angeles is not an easy task, but our team at Levi Design Build is ready to ensure your home rebuild project is an utter success.
 For more info, you can schedule a free consultation.